‘It is a common experience that a problem difficult at night is resolved in the morning after the committee of sleep has worked on it.’ John Steinbeck

 Sleep hygiene – the best hope

-Most cases of insomnia are probably due to poor sleep hygiene: Mental over-stimulation before bedtime, poor quality bed and bedding, a noisy or too-light bedroom, unwise eating or drinking too close to bedtime (heavy meals and caffeine-rich drinks, like Coke and coffee), exercising too close to bedtime, excessive cat-napping, watching TV and following social media late at night all often bring on insomnia.
+Most cases of insomnia are probably due to poor sleep hygiene: Mental over-stimulation before bedtime, poor quality bed and bedding, a noisy or too-light bedroom, unwise eating or drinking too close to bedtime (heavy meals and caffeine-rich drinks), exercising too close to bedtime, excessive cat-napping, watching TV and following social media late at night all often bring on insomnia.
 Finally, there may be a medical condition responsible, or a side effect of the drugs used to treat it – especially stimulants, certain antidepressants and cough-cold remedies – in which case we should check with our healthcare practitioner.

 Luckily, there are a number of lifestyle changes that are worth trying: